 In September 2006, the Company entered into an agreement with Ladenburg Thalmann Financial Services Inc. (NYSE Amex: LTS) pursuant to which the Company agreed to make available to LTS the services of Mr. Lampen to serve as the President and Chief Executive Officer of LTS and to provide certain other financial and accounting services, including assistance with complying with Section 404 of the Sarbanes-Oxley Act of 2002.
-LTS paid the Company \$600,000 for 2009 under the agreement and pays the Company at a rate of \$600,000 per year in 2010.
+LTS paid the Company \$600,000 for 2010 under the agreement and pays the Company at a rate of \$600,000 per year in 2011.
 The agreement is terminable by either party upon 30 days' prior written notice.
-The Company beneficially owns 8.3% of the LTS shares and various executive officers and directors of the Company serve as members of the Board of Directors of LTS.
+The Company beneficially owns 7.6% of the LTS shares and various executive officers and directors of the Company serve as members of the Board of Directors of LTS.
+LTS paid compensation of \$200,000 in 2010 to each of Messrs.
+Lorber, who serves as Vice Chairman of LTS, and Mr. Lampen, who serves as President, Chief Executive Officer and as a director of LTS.

-In October 2008, the Company acquired for \$4,000,000 an approximate 11% interest in Castle Brands Inc. (NSYE Amex: ROX), a publicly traded developer and importer of premium branded spirits.
+In October 2008, the Company acquired for \$4,000,000 an approximate 11% interest in Castle Brands Inc. (NYSE Amex: ROX), a publicly-traded developer and importer of premium branded spirits.
 Mr. Beinstein serves as an independent director of Castle, and Mr. Lampen is serving as Castle's interim President and Chief Executive Officer and as a director.
 In October 2008, the Company entered into an agreement with Castle where the Company agreed to make available the services of Mr. Lampen as well as other financial and accounting services.
-Castle paid the Company management fees of \$100,000 for 2009 under the agreement and pays the Company at a rate of \$100,000 per year in 2010.
-In December 2009, the Company was part of a consortium, which included Dr. Phillip Frost, who is a beneficial owner of approximately 11.8% of the Company's common stock and Mr. Lampen, that agreed to provide a line of credit to Castle.
-The three-year line was for a maximum amount of \$2,500,000, bears interest at a rate of 11% per annum on amounts borrowed, pays a 1% annual commitment fee and is collateralized by Castle's receivables and inventory. the Company's commitment under the line is \$900,000; no amounts had been drawn or were outstanding under the credit line as of December 31, 2009.
+Castle paid the Company management fees of \$100,000 for 2010 under the agreement and pays the Company at a rate of \$100,000 per year in 2011.
+In December 2009, the Company was part of a consortium, which included Dr. Phillip Frost, who is a beneficial owner of approximately 11.9% of the Company's common stock, and Mr. Lampen, that agreed to provide a line of credit to Castle.
+The three-year line was for a maximum amount of \$2,500,000, bears interest at a rate of 11% per annum on amounts borrowed, pays a 1% annual commitment fee and is collateralized by Castle's receivables and inventory.
+The Company's commitment under the line was \$1,100,000; all of which was outstanding under the credit line as of December 31, 2010.

 In addition to its interests in LTS and Castle, the Company has investments in other entities where Dr. Frost has a relationship.
-These include: (i) three investments in 2006, 2008 and 2009 totaling approximately \$11,000,000 for 10,057,110 shares in OPKO Inc. (NYSE Amex: OPK); (ii) a \$500,000 investment in 2008 for 2,259,796 shares in Cardo Medical Inc. (OTC BB: CDOM); and (iii) a \$375,000 investment in 2008 in Cocrystal Discovery Inc. (one-third funded in March 2010).
+These include: (i) three investments in 2006, 2008 and 2009 totaling approximately \$11,000,000 for 10,057,110 shares in OPKO Inc. (NYSE Amex: OPK); (ii) a \$500,000 investment in 2008 for 2,259,796 shares in Cardio Medical Inc. (OTC BB: CDOM); and (iii) a \$375,000 investment in 2008 in Cocrystal Discovery Inc. (one-third funded in March 2010).
 Dr. Frost is a director, executive officer and/or more than 10% stockholder of these entities as well as of LTS and Castle.
 Additional investments in entities where Dr. Frost has a relationship may be made in the future.